 The actions to suppress slavery was now all at sea with British warships of the Cape Station patrolling the Mozambique Channel.
 The abolition of slavery had throttled the supply of cheap labour where it was needed.
 As a result, Britain introduced a more humane system known an “indentured labour.”
 This contemptible practice would never infect Port Elizabeth.
 It too, in the fullness of time, would be seen for what it was, an abuse of people, and scrapped.

 Note: No photos or drawings of slaves in Port Elizabeth can be found.
-All such photos used in this article relate to the Western Cape.
+All such photos used in this article relate to the Western Cape or elsewhere.

 Algoa Bay in the Age of Sail 1488-1917 – A Maritime History by Colin Urquhart (2007, Bluecliff Publishing, Port Elizabeth)